Moddable-OpenSource/moddable/documentation/devices/gecko/GeckoBuild.md

 		let sleepTime = 10000;
 		Sleep.sleepEM4(sleepTime);

-This will sleep the device in the lowest power mode for about 10 seconds.
+This sleeps the device in the lowest power mode for about 10 seconds.

 > For devices that use the Cryotimer: the sleepTime value is reduced to a base 2 value as that is what is supported by the Cryotimer.
 That is, sleepTime is 1, 2, 4, 8, 16, 32... ms.

+### Digital

+On Gecko, GPIO pins are specified by port and pin.

+	let led1 = new Digital({pin: 4, port: "gpioPortF", mode: Digital.Output});

+When using the Digital Monitor, the port is used to create the pin, but is ignored when discerning the interrupt.
+That is, a monitor created for GPIO PC0 (GPIO port C, pin 0) will also be triggered by PD0 (and PA0, PB0, etc.)

 ### Analog